 Primary Trauma Care (PTC)

 The course uses a combination of lectures, skills stations, discussion groups and scenario teaching.
-Some participants also take part in a one-day instructor course and responsibility for running courses is rapidly handed over to these local teachers.
+Some participants also take part in a one-day instructor course and responsibility for running courses is soon handed over to these local teachers.